skeeto/skeeto.github.com/_posts/2017-03-01-OpenMP-and-pwrite-.markdown

 uuid: dfdf8ca6-51aa-3a15-6bf0-98b39f20652a
 ---

-The most common way I introduce multithreading to [small C programs][simd] is with OpenMP (Open Multi-Processing).
-It's typically used as compiler pragmas to parallelize computationally expensive loops. — iterations are processed by different threads in some arbitrary order.
+The most common way I introduce multi-threading to [small C programs][simd] is with OpenMP (Open Multi-Processing).
+It's typically used as compiler pragmas to parallelize computationally expensive loops — iterations are processed by different threads in some arbitrary order.

 Here's an example that computes the [frames of a video][video] in